 Take time out to speak with different people in your organization.
 Ask questions and truly listen so you can better understand their needs and how to reach them.
 Don’t be afraid to ask about what is going on in their life both inside and outside of work.

 Inspiring leaders don’t just talk the talk.
 They also walk the walk.
 They live out that definition of a leader by focusing on their actions and their example.

 Demonstrating hypocrisy in any facet of what you do will lose the respect of your team and make it that much harder to motivate and inspire them.
 Consistently giving your best effort and following through on expectations and promises will inspire others to do the same.

-One of the tricks I teach in the Building the Best Workshop is called the PTS Method.
+One of the tricks I teach in the our Leadership Workshops is called the PTS Method.
 It’s short for Prepare to Serve.
 The method is simple: anytime you change environments, say to yourself “Prepare to Serve.”
 This technique will have you focused on your actions and example with much more thought.

 Ultimately, what you do will matter far more than what you say if you wish to become a truly inspiring leader.
 As you consistently follow these principles in your interactions with others, you will serve as a lasting inspirational influence who helps others achieve greater outcomes

 About the Author John Eades is the CEO of LearnLoft, a leadership development company which exists to turn managers into leaders and create healthier places to work.
 John was named one of LinkedIn’s 2017 Top Voices in Management & Workplace and was awarded the 2017 Readership Award by Training Industry.com.
-John is also the author the upcoming book Building the Best: 8 Proven Leadership Principles to Elevate Others to Successand host of the “Follow My Lead” Podcast, a show that transfers stories and best practices from today’s leaders to the leaders of tomorrow.
+John is also the author the upcoming book Building the Best: 8 Proven Leadership Principles to Elevate Others to Success and host of “The John Eades” Podcast, a show that transfers stories and best practices from today’s leaders to the leaders of tomorrow.
 You follow him on Instagram @johngeades.